HardNet++: Nonlinear Constraint Enforcement in Neural Networks: Abstract

 \section{Abstract}

 Enforcing constraint satisfaction in neural network outputs is critical for safety, reliability, and physical fidelity in many control and decision-making applications.
 While soft-constrained methods penalize constraint violations during training, they do not guarantee constraint adherence during inference.
-Other approaches guarantee constraint satisfaction via specific parameterizations or a projection layer, but are tailored to specific forms (e.g., linear constraints), limiting their utility in other general problem settings.
-Many real-world problems of interest are nonlinear, motivating the development of methods that can enforce general nonlinear constraints.
-To this end, we introduce \name, a constraint-enforcement method that simultaneously satisfies linear and nonlinear equality and inequality constraints.
-Our approach iteratively adjusts the network output via damped local linearizations.
+Other approaches guarantee constraint satisfaction via a projection layer, but often rely on the existence of a tractable projection onto the feasible set, limiting their utility in more general problem settings.
+Many real-world problems of interest are nonlinear and lack the special structure admitting a tractable projection, motivating the development of methods that can enforce general nonlinear constraints.
+To this end, we introduce \name, a constraint-satisfaction method that enforces linear and nonlinear equality and inequality constraints.
+Our approach iteratively adjusts the network output via damped local linearizations of the constraints.
 Each iteration is differentiable, admitting an end-to-end training framework, where the constraint satisfaction layer is active during training.
-We show that under certain regularity conditions, this procedure can enforce nonlinear constraint satisfaction to arbitrary tolerance.
-Finally, we demonstrate tight constraint adherence without loss of optimality in a learning-for-optimization context, where we apply this method to a model predictive control problem with nonlinear state constraints.
+We show that under certain regularity conditions, this procedure enforces nonlinear constraint satisfaction to arbitrary tolerance.
+Finally, we demonstrate tight constraint adherence without loss of optimality in a learning-for-optimization context, where we apply this method to a nonlinear model predictive control problem.\footnote{The code is available at: \url{https://github.com/andreagoertzen/HardNet-plus-plus}}